Strategic Dialogue Assessment: The Crooked Path to Innocence: Conclusions

 \section{Conclusions}

-Having introduced \name and applied it to \dataset, we demonstrate the potential to deepen our understanding of what makes discourse strategic by unifying two established pragmatic theories and providing a means to quantify their effects.
+In this paper we introduced Strategic Dialogue Assessment (\name), unifying two established pragmatic theories and providing a means to quantify their effects.
+Our successful application of \name\ to the Crooked Path Dataset demonstrates that \name\ has the potential to deepen our understanding of what makes discourse strategic.
 We see the current work as opening several promising directions for future research.
-First, although our analysis focuses on legal cross-examinations, the framework naturally extends to other high-stakes adversarial domains, such as political debates.
-Second, a strategic agent reasons not only about how an utterance is perceived but also about how other participants are likely to respond.
-This raises the question of how to model downstream reasoning, wherein one interlocutor anticipates the other’s decisions and strategically plans their response.
-We recognize the potential safety concerns in modeling sophisticated strategic interactions and, for this reason, do not engage seriously with alignment in this work.
-However, having principled tools to calibrate how models interpret and respond to strategic moves is crucial for future alignment work. \paragraph{Limitations} Due to time and resource constraints, we were unable to annotate all the data we collected.
-The fact that neither annotators nor authors are legal scholars implies that we might lack domain specific understanding of what constitutes non-cooperativity and what strategies are available.
-We will aim to draw in legal expertise in follow-up work.
-Furthermore, even though our data is real, it is still domain-specific, where strategies are acquired after extensive training.
+First, although our analysis focuses on legal cross-examinations, the framework naturally extends to other high-stakes adversarial domains, such as political debates or negotiations.
+We feel there would be significant interest in any connection that could be drawn between such discourses and actual outcomes, for example via public opinion measures or voting outcomes for politicians, or quantifiable outcomes in negotiations.
+Second, a strategic agent reasons not only about how an utterance is perceived, but also about how other participants are likely to respond.
+This raises the question of how to model downstream reasoning (e.g., as in RSA), in which one interlocutor anticipates the other's decisions and strategically plans their own response.
+The current paper provides a first step in this direction by showing how to operationalize the utility function in adversarial settings.
+Building on this, predictive reasoning models such as RSA could incorporate strategic reasoning by optimizing \name\ jury over appropriately specified world states and lexicon.
+A very simple approach would be to optimize accumulated turn-level advantage, i.e., $\sum_{t=1}^{N} (\bat_t - \pat_t)$ ($N$ is the number of the moves), while leaving a more careful treatment of the constructs and additional potential hyperparameters (e.g., the weights for \bat\ and \pat) to future work.